GionaBolzer/blog/content/blog/post1/index.md

 ## Microsoft heuristic bypass

 To avoid any heuristic detection, we can use a few techniques.
 The first one is to call a rare Win32 API.
-If the call to this function is not working, we are probably running in an emulation environment by the Antivirus, so we simply exit.
+If the call to this function is not working, we are probably running in an emulation environment by the Antivirus where this function is not implemented, and we simply exit.
 I chose to use [FlsAlloc](https://learn.microsoft.com/en-us/windows/win32/api/fibersapi/nf-fibersapi-flsalloc):

 ```csharp
 IntPtr x = FlsAlloc(IntPtr.Zero);
 if ((uint)x == 0xFFFFFFFF) { return; }
 ```

-The next technique is to simply put a sleep function.
+The next technique is to put a sleep function.
 Usually, when Antivirus sees the sleep, they fast-forward to the next instruction to avoid any latency to the final user.
-We can simply check if the time elapsed is equal to the time slept.
+We can check if the time elapsed is equal to the time slept.
 If not, we return:

 ```csharp
 DateTime t1 = DateTime.Now;